DenisCobeti/Project-Kevin/README.md

 prevent it from being used in a serious game development environment.
 It has been developed more as an experiment than a serious tool.

-This project started as general software design documentation that evolved into an actual program, that´s why the prototypes and all the documents are included.
-These documents are written in Spanish, however the code is exclusively in English.

 ## Komet Kevin

 Komet Kevin is a videogame done within this engine.
 It is 2d with vector-based physics.